Ne4rBy/ne4rby.github.io/_posts/2025-03-09-blogwriteup.md

 ---
 ## Port 445 Enumeration

-Let's start by checking if we can access any share without providing crdentials.
+Let's start by checking if we can access any share without providing credentials.

 ```bash
 ❯ smbclient -L \\10.10.155.37 -N